pfertyk/blog/content/003-crystal-vs-real-life.md

 Title: Crystal in real life
-Date: 2016-11-25
+Date: 2016-11-28
 Summary: Float like a Ruby, sting like a C?

 At Polyconf 2016 I attended a workshop about Crystal.
-It is a relatively new language that's supposed to have a high-level syntax (similar to Ruby) and high efficiency (comparable with C).
-I don't know Ruby, but the vision of combining these two traits seemed very appealing to me.
-So recently I decided to try this language again.
-And since the best way to try is to write some code, I decided to create a simple grayscale filter.
-That way I could also test the efficiency.
+It is a relatively young programming language that's supposed to have both high-level syntax (similar to Ruby) and high efficiency (comparable with C).
+Combining these two traits seems difficult, but also very appealing to me.

+Recently, I decided to try Crystal again, to check on my own if it can keep the promise.
+The best way to do that was to write some code.
+I needed a program that would take advantage of high efficiency, so I decided to write a simple grayscale filter for PNG files.

 ## Installing Crystal

-Crystal is not available by default on Ubuntu, but the [installation instructions](https://crystal-lang.org/docs/installation/on_debian_and_ubuntu.html) are very clear and simple:
+I'm using Ubuntu 16.04.
+Crystal is not available there by default, but the [installation instructions](https://crystal-lang.org/docs/installation/on_debian_and_ubuntu.html) are very clear and simple: